JoseRoca/AfxNova/docs/File Management /CTextStream Class.md

 #### Return value

-CBSTR.
 A string with the characters read.

+---

-# <a name="ReadLine"></a>ReadLine
+## <a name="ReadLine"></a>ReadLine

 Reads an entire line (up to, but not including, the newline character) from a TextStream file and returns the resulting string.

 ```
-FUNCTION ReadLine  () AS CBSTR
+FUNCTION ReadLine  () AS DWSTRING
 ```

 #### Return value

-CBSTR.
 A string with the content of the line read.

 #### Example

 ```
-#include "Afx/CTextStream.inc"
+#include "AfxNova/CTextStream.inc"
-using Afx
+USING AfxNova

 ' // Create an instance of the CTextStream class
 DIM pTxtStm AS CTextStream